Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Cloudless GCMs

 In the cloudless high T$_{\rm int}$ case, the overall thermal structure remains broadly similar, but the dayside temperatures in the upper atmosphere are slightly warmer.
 The extra internal heat has only a minor effect on the global thermal distribution, and the day-night contrast remains the same.
 The terminator regions also show temperature asymmetries of less than 150 K in both cases, indicating longitudinal variation at the limb \citep{fu2025}.

-The differences in atmospheric dynamics become more apparent when comparing the zonal wind structures (Figure~\ref{fig:puwmean}).
+The differences in atmospheric dynamics become more apparent when comparing the zonal wind structures (Fig. \ref{fig:puwmean}).
 In the low T$_{\rm int}$ case, the winds are uniformly prograde across all latitudes.
 The circulation is dominated by a strong equatorial super-rotating jet and weaker high-latitude jets.
 This wind pattern is consistent with previous studies of tidally locked hot Jupiters, where thermal gradients drive equatorial jets through eddy momentum transport \citep{showman2011}.

 In contrast, the high T$_{\rm int}$ case exhibits a more complex wind structure.
 While the equatorial super-rotating jet still forms, the high-latitude winds reverse direction and become retrograde, breaking the global prograde symmetry seen in the lower T$_{\rm int}$ case.
-This shift may be linked to enhanced vertical motions.
 As shown in Fig. \ref{fig:puwmean}, the high T$_{\rm int}$ case develops a pronounced upwelling region on the dayside.
-This vertical motion could modify angular momentum transport, ultimately leading to the observed polar flow reversal.